 - (a) Combine like items of assets, liabilities, equity, income, expenses and cash flows of the Parent with those of its subsidiaries.
 For this purpose, income and expenses of the subsidiary are based on the amounts of assets and liabilities recognised in the consolidated financial statements at the acquisition date. - (b) Offset (eliminate) the carrying amount of the Parent's investment in each subsidiary and the Parent's portion of equity of each subsidiary.
 The policy for accounting for Business combinations explains the accounting for any related goodwill. - (c) Eliminate in full intra-Group assets and liabilities, equity, income, expenses and cash flows relating to transactions between entities of the Group.
 Profits or losses resulting from intraGroup transactions that are recognised in assets, such as inventory and fixed assets, are eliminated in full.
 However, intraGroup losses may indicate an impairment that requires recognition in the consolidated financial statements. - (d) Profit or loss and each component of other comprehensive income (OCI) are attributed to the equity holders of the Parent and to the non-controlling interests, even if this results in the non-controlling interests having a deficit balance. - (e) A change in the ownership interest of a subsidiary, without a loss of control, is accounted for as an equity transaction.
 A change in ownership interest results in an adjustment between the carrying amounts of the controlling and non-controlling interests to reflect their relative interests in the subsidiary.
-Any difference between the amount of adjustment to non-controlling interests and any consideration paid or received is recognised within equity. - (f) If the Group loses control over a subsidiary, it: - Derecognises the assets (including goodwill) and liabilities of the subsidiary, - Derecognises the carrying amount of any non-controlling interests, - Derecognises the cumulative translation differences recorded in equity, - Recognises the fair value of the consideration received, - Recognises the fair value of any investment retained, - Recognises any surplus or deficit in profit or loss,
+Any difference between the amount of adjustment to non-controlling interests and any consideration paid or received is recognised within equity. - (f) If the Group loses control over a subsidiary, it: - Derecognises the assets (including goodwill) and liabilities of the subsidiary, - · Derecognises the carrying amount of any non-controlling interests, - Derecognises the cumulative translation differences recorded in equity, - Recognises the fair value of the consideration received,